Napster8/real-estate-price-predictor/README.md

 * Deployment on: Heroku
 * Backend Logic: Python and Scikit Learn Library to build the Machine Learning Model.

-**Note:** The prime focus was to come up with the accurate logic behind the prediction, which involved various data-preprocessing, Hot encoding, analyzing outliers, comapritive studies on machine learning models and finally choosing the most accurate one.
+**Note:** The prime focus was to come up with the accurate logic behind the prediction, which involved various data-preprocessing, Hot encoding, analyzing outliers, comparitive studies on machine learning models and finally choosing the most accurate one.